NCAR/xdev/campaigns/eocb.md

 to write a pull request to a software package to becoming a core software package maintainer (including knowing how to prioritize issues, perform code reviews, etc.).
-Users of the software should be encouraged to give back to the software they use in any way they feel comfortable, and education should be given to help users get *more* comfortable with contributing even more.
+Users of the software should be encouraged to give back to the software that they use in any way they feel comfortable, and education should be given to help users get *more* comfortable with contributing even more.

+Ideally, the education in software usage and open source development will be integrated into one set of resources.

 #### Possible Projects